ibm-cloud-docs/sap/sap-terraform-automate-intro-nw-asesyb.md

 # Introduction to {{site.data.keyword.cloud_notm}} VPC and SAP on {{site.data.keyword.cloud_notm}} for SAP NetWeaver 7.x and ASE SYB
 {: #intro-automate-nw-asesyb-terraform-ansible}

 You can use Terraform to automate {{site.data.keyword.cloud}} VPC provisioning.
 The VPC provisioned includes virtual server instances with high network performance.
 The VPC infrastructure contains a number of Infrastructure-as-a-Service (IaaS) offerings, including Virtual Servers.
-After the VPC is provisioned, the scripts use the Ansible Playbook to install the SAP system
+After the VPC is provisioned, the scripts use the Ansible Playbook to install the SAP system.
+IBM Cloud VPC infrastructure consists of SAP certified hardware that uses Intel Xeon CPUs and additional Intel technologies.

 ## {{site.data.keyword.cloud_notm}} VPC introduction
 {: #intro-nw-asesyb-cloud-vpc}